k4iru/sass-ai/README.md

 * move message push to db until after api response to get exact token size
 * after deleting chat, redirect chat page
 * debounce sends
+* if no api key in chat check error message and show warning to user

 ## auth
 * rework auth logic so that users aren't logged out after 15 minutes of no activity